vincefn/pyvkfft/README.rst

 See the benchmark notebook, which allows to plot OpenCL and CUDA backend throughput, as well as compare with cuFFT (using scikit-cuda) and clFFT (using gpyfft).

+The ``pyvkfft-benchmark`` script is available to make simple or systematic testss, also allowing to compare with cuFFT and clFFT.

-Example result for batched 2D, single precision FFT with array dimensions of batch x N x N using a V100:
+Example results for batched 2D, single precision FFT with array dimensions of batch x N x N using a V100:

 .. image:: https://raw.githubusercontent.com/vincefn/pyvkfft/master/doc/benchmark-2DFFT-NVIDIA-Tesla_V100-Linux.png